A look at what makeup brushes are made of and the differences between animal hair and synthetic fibres.

 - How is the hair made?
 A commonly asked question and the answer is simple: the hair is not given willingly – it is obtained from animals by hunting, farming and slaughter.
 Animal welfare standards are generally very poor.
 It is not pretty business.

 - What is synthetic hair?
-Synthetic bristles are made from 100% man-made fibres like nylon and polyester.
+Synthetic bristles are made from 100% manufactured fibres, like nylon and polyester.

 - Why is synthetic hair used?
 Synthetic bristles do not have a cuticle, so are very smooth and trap less product in the bristles than animal hair brushes – this makes them great for creams, gels and liquids.
 Powder can also be applied with synthetics designed specifically for this purpose, e.g. Taklon and Natrafil were created specifically to mimic the different properties of animal hair, making them good substitutes for using with powder cosmetics.

 - How is the hair made?
 It is manufactured in factories.
 The hair can be dyed, often to mimic animal hair, like cream or brown.

 Types of synthetic fibres used in makeup brushes:

 - Taklon is a soft, smooth polyester derivative, originally developed by DuPont to mimic the qualities of natural sable (flexible and soft with a good point).
 It is an incredibly versatile material and can be used in all types and sizes of makeup brushes.

 - Nylon has smooth fibers and is used in makeup brushes that need a degree of firmness to the bristles, like concealer, brow and mascara brushes.